 M = # monetary units

-V = # times a monetary unit is exchanged for products per time "t"= 1 / average "t" holding a monetary unit.
+V = # times a monetary unit is exchanged for goods per time "t" = 1 / average "t" holding a monetary unit.

 P = price per product

-Q = # products exchanged per time "t"
+Q = # goods exchanged per time "t"

-purchasing power = Q * avg "t" holding an unit / M
+purchasing power = Q * average "t" holding an unit / M

 Society consisting of two members.
 M and Q are constant.